ejdostal/elist_analysis/README.md

 ## Executive Summary
 Between 2019 and 2022, TechHub generated $28.1M in revenue, averaging about $7M annually, with nearly 70% concentrated in 2020–2021 as order volume and AOV spiked during peak-pandemic demand.
 By 2022, AOV returned to 2019 levels, but elevated order volume kept revenue 28% above pre-pandemic ($5M vs. $3.6M).
+Seasonal sales patterns were consistently observable, especially during the holiday season.
 North America and EMEA led sales, while APAC delivered the fastest growth and highest AOV, highlighting an expansion opportunity.
 Four products drove 96% of revenue, and Loyalty Program customers began outperforming non-loyalty customers in 2021, suggesting loyalty could be a key growth lever, though further analysis is needed to confirm performance trends.

 <!--  MacBook Air Laptops had the highest refund rates among Apple products, warranting further review given their premium price point and sizable contribution to total revenue.
 -->

  A **deep dive** into all trends and insights can be found below, organized into sections.

 ## Deep Dive Insights